- Uptime: 99.98%

 It can be argued that speed is even more important than uptime.
 A sluggish response is a serious user-deterrent when it comes to browsing online.

 I conducted the first of my Bluehost reviews in 2017 and back then speed and overall server performance were quite disappointing.

-To my genuine surprise, the times Bluehost shared servers display rank the company firmly in the top 3 of the fastest providers I’ve measured here, at the Hosting Tribunal.
+To my genuine surprise, the times Bluehost shared servers display rank the company firmly in the top 3 of the fastest providers I’ve measured here, at Hosting Tribunal.

-The time to first byte is the third quickest, while the time it takes for the site to load fully is only 0.95 seconds.
-Overall, these numbers make Bluehost the fourth fastest host I’ve checked so far.
+The time to first byte is quick enough to position Bluehost in the middle of the pack, while the time it takes for the site to load fully is 0.98 seconds.
+Overall, these numbers make Bluehost the eighth fastest host I’ve checked so far.

 Not only that but under load my small WordPress site performed remarkably well.
 No fewer than 50 concurrent users didn’t strain the SSD server of the company much, getting responses without any delay.